Writer

 Great Hair

-Sharon Spell is an award-winning writer and comedian.
+Sharon Spell is an award-winning writer, storyteller, comedian and former docent living in New York City.